Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 - Keep it comfortable

-When you follow these basics, your visit to the Byodo-In Temple becomes more peaceful and enjoyable.
+When I followed these basics on my own visit, my time at Byodo-In Temple felt more peaceful and easy.
 In the end, it is not about strict rules.
 It is about respect, culture, and understanding the value of the place you are visiting.